-In November 2006, the GASB issued Statement No. 49, "Accounting and Financial Reporting for Pollution Remediation Obligations."
-This statement addresses accounting and reporting standards for pollution (including contamination) remediation obligations, which are obligations to address the current or potential detrimental effects of existing pollution by participating in pollution remediation activities such as site assessments and cleanups.
-The scope of the statement excludes pollution prevention or control obligations with respect to current operations and future remediation activities that are required upon retirement of an asset.
-The provisions of this statement are effective for financial statements for fiscal periods beginning after December 15, 2007.
-The College has not yet evaluated the impact that the adoption of this statement will have on its financial statements.
+Recently Issued Accounting Pronouncements: In November 2006, GASB issued Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations.
+The statement addresses accounting and financial reporting standards for pollution (including contamination) remediation obligations, which are obligations to address the current or potential detrimental effects of existing pollution by participation in pollution remediation activities such as site assessments and cleanups.
+The College will be required to implement this statement in fiscal year 2009.
+Management has not yet determined the impact that GASB Statement No. 49 will have on the College's financial statements and disclosures.